-- Dead or dying vegetation on or near a pipeline in a normally green area. - Water bubbling or blowing into the air at a pond, creek, or river. - Dirt being blown or appearing to be thrown into the air. - Frost build-up on the ground or frozen ground when it's not winter. - Fire coming from the ground or appearing to burn above the ground.
+- Dead or dying vegetation on or near a pipeline in a normally green area. - Water bubbling or blowing into the air at a pond, creek, or river. - Dirt being blown or appearing to be thrown into the air. - Frost build-up on the ground. - Fire coming from the ground or appearing to burn above the ground.